Mixim12/Loan_predictor/README.md

 ## About

+## The Loan Approval Predictor

+The Loan Approval Predictor is a web-based application that simulates a loan verification process.
+It provides a user-friendly interface where users can input relevant data, and the system returns a verdict, either "Approved" or "Not Approved," indicating whether their loan application is likely to be accepted or rejected.

 - **Dataset Source**: The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset).
 It provides valuable data for loan approval prediction.

 - **Data Profiling**: For a comprehensive understanding of the dataset, we have conducted web-based data profiling using [ydata-profiling](https://rawgit.com/Mixim12/Loan_predictor/main/data_profiling.html).
 This profiling offers insights into the dataset's characteristics and helps in preprocessing and analysis.